joseio/GH-Site-CodeSimilarity/index.md

 - Sector2-Level6: Generate the string of binary digits for n
 - Sector3-Level1: Filter retaining only values >= threshold -- a crude noise filter
 - Sector3-Level2: Compute sum of n-th and n-1st Fibonacci numbers
-- Sector3-Level6: Compute the set difference of a\b
+- Sector3-Level6: Compute the set difference of a and b (i.e., find the elements that are unique to a)
 - Sector4-Level2: Compute n choose m, i.e. n!/(m! * (n-m)!)
 - Sector4-Level3: Given int array inputs a and f , apply b[i] = f[a[i]] and return b
 - Sector4-Level4: Return the (first) value with the most number of 1's in its binary representation